marv0/marv0.github.io/pages/about.md

 # About The Author

 Hello, world!
+I'm Marvin Ogot.

-I'm a software developer with experience building functional web and mobile applications.
-The Flutter framework and Dart programming language are my most reliable tools.
-I also use Python as a secondary tool along with it's several frameworks.
+As a software developer, I have some experience building functional web and mobile applications with the Flutter framework and Dart programming language as some of my most reliable tools.
+In my arsenal, I also have the Python programming language as a secondary tool, especially for it's wide array of applications.
+As an entrepreneur, I love building companies that help businesses and indiviuals altogether.

-> Building mind, body and soul for living powerfully!